 Lastly, there is more mingling among families of varying races in general in the Dominican Republic, as low-income housing can be quite compact and communal.
 The hot climate also allows for simpler housing structures that do not need as much insullation, thus making low-income families even closer.
 We have had several Dominican students in our schools who have learned Haitian Creole through growing up with many Haitians in the batey.

 With that being said, here is a blog post that further addresses the protests going on.
+Here is an account about police brutality/abuse of power with our youth.

 Thank you for reading.